Jskallio/VR-Teleprecence-simulator/README.md

 If connecting without the tool, use normal methods of connecting a bluetooth device.
 Pairing button on the board is a red button behind the battery cover on the bottom of the board.
 To connect the board with the tool, close unity and make sure that the board is not paired with the computer.
 Open the WiiPair tool and press the red button on the board.
 The tool will do the pairing and from now on you can connect to the paired computer by pressing the button on the front of the board.

 For the test runs:
 Run the scene from Scenes/FinalScenes/StartMenu
 Select Subject ID and wheter you want to start with joystick run or not and press "Start test"

 First you will have to calibrate the Balance Board.
 Press space to start the calibration.
-When subject is standing still on board press space to calibrate the middle position Next press space when the subject is leaning forward to calibrate the forward position Last press space when the subject is leaning backward to calibrate tha backward position After the calibration press space to start the first run.
+When subject is standing still on board press space to calibrate the middle position.
+Next press space when the subject is leaning forward to calibrate the forward position.
+Last press space when the subject is leaning backward to calibrate tha backward position.
+After the calibration press space to start the first run.

 Between the runs you will need to calibrate the middle position again but that is much faster than this.